Install additional applications

 Applications are available in two formats: snap packages and Debian packages.
 An application available as a snap package is from now on referred to as a snap.
-In order to install (or remove) a snap you have to log on to the Snap Store/Ubuntu One.
 Some applications are available in both formats.
 In such a case in Ubuntu Software the snap will be listed first.

 You may also wish to install software that does not have a GUI.
-To install such software, you can use Synaptic does not list snaps..
-Note that
+To install such software, you can use Synaptic.
+Note that Synaptic does not list snaps.

 To install an application: